openeuler-mirror/A-Tune/Documentation/UserGuide/A-Tune用户指南.md

 #################################### server ###############################
 # atuned config
 [server]
-# the address the grpc server to bind to, default is 127.0.0.1
+# the address that the grpc server to bind to, default is 127.0.0.1
 address = 127.0.0.1

 # the atuned grpc listening port, default is 60001
-# the port can be set between 0 to 65535 the not be used
+# the port can be set between 0 to 65535 which not be used
 port = 60001

 # the rest service listening port, default is 8383
-# the port can be set between 0 to 65535 than not be used
+# the port can be set between 0 to 65535 which not be used
 rest_port = 8383

 # when run analysis command, the numbers of collected data.
 # default is 20
 sample_num = 20

-# Enable gRPC and http server authentication SSL/TLS
+# enable gRPC and http server authentication SSL/TLS
 # default is false
 # tls = true
 # tlsservercertfile = /etc/atuned/server.pem